Things to Do on Saratoga Dark Days

 Saratoga Chalked Painting Workshop is a home decor-focused art studio in Saratoga Springs that provides visitors with the guidance, inspiration, and tools to revive and customize various furniture pieces.
 Although you can stop by and purchase furniture, there’s nothing quite like painting your own pieces in the colors and styles you choose.

 If you have a piece of furniture you’d like to paint, you can schedule an open paint workshop in which the studio supplies all the tools, paints, and waxes.
 Want to start fresh instead?
-Select an upcoming hands-on painting workshop and enjoy working on your own personal project, such as picture frames and reclaimed wood wall art.
+Select an upcoming hands-on painting workshop and enjoy working on your own personal projects, such as picture frames and reclaimed wood wall art.

 Plan a trip to the Town of Clifton Park and discover how people of all artistic skill levels can have fun making something new.
 Founded by artist Angela Barrett in 2013, Arts & Glass is a walk-in studio featuring a large selection of pottery pieces and pre-cut glass.